EldinVeliji/Sudoku-Validator/README.md

 # Sudoku-Validator
-My solution to solving a 9x9 sudoku using python
+My solution to solving a 9x9 sudoku grid using python

 # Starting the application